Introduction

 Mobile

 For operators with applications developed using mobile technologies, display the authentication flow via secure webview technology.
+Step 1: Submit redirect_url parameter to authorization engineSubmit a redirect_url with a custom-scheme to the Push authorization engine.
+Use a custom-scheme like

 or similar.